uyfhtdrwww2024/MuGSI/README.md

-- **MuGSI: Distilling GNNs with Multi-Granularity Structural Information**
+# MuGSI: Distilling GNNs with Multi-Granularity Structural Information

-This is a subset of codes for our submission: _MuGSI: Distilling GNNs with Multi-Granularity Structural Information_ in WWW2024.
-The codes contains the main results in Table 2 for TUDatasets, using GIN as teacher model, and MLP or GA-MLP as student model.
-We will make ALL codes publicly available once accepted.
+This repository contains a subset of codes for our submission: _MuGSI: Distilling GNNs with Multi-Granularity Structural Information_ to WWW2024.
+The codes contain the main results in Table 2 for TUDatasets, using GIN as the teacher model, and MLP or GA-MLP as the student model.
+We will make **all codes publicly available once accepted**.

-- **Set up environment**
+## Set up environment

-To set up the virtual environment for our project, use _requirements.txt_ to set up related libraries.
+To set up the virtual environment for our project, use _requirements.txt_ to install related libraries.

-- **Load and pre-process datasets**
+## Load and pre-process datasets

 To load and preprocess datasets, use the following command:
 ```bash
 python DataPreTransform_TU.py --dataset $dataset_name$
 ```

-- **Run MuGSI**
+## Run MuGSI

 To run MuGSI, here is an example that uses LaPE, the student model is MLP, teacher model is GIN, the hyper-parameters to control graph-distillation, cluster distillation and node distillation are indicated by `--graphPoolingReg`, `--ClusterMatchingReg` and `--RandomWalkConsistencyReg` respectively.